Telecine: 2:3 pulldown

-These four frames are "stretched" into five by exploiting the interlaced nature of 60 Hz video.
-For every frame, there are actually two incomplete images or fields, one for the odd-numbered lines of the image, and one for the even-numbered lines.
+These four film frames are stretched into five video frames by exploiting the interlaced nature of 60 Hz video.
+For every video frame, there are actually two incomplete images or fields, one for the odd-numbered lines of the image, and one for the even-numbered lines.
 There are, therefore, ten fields for every four film frames, which are called A, B, C, and D. The telecine alternately places frame A across two fields, frame B across three fields, frame C across two fields and frame D across three fields.
 This can be written as A-A-B-B-B-C-C-D-D-D or 2-3-2-3 or simply 2–3.
-The cycle repeats itself completely after four film frames:
+The cycle repeats itself completely after four film frames.

-A 3:2 pattern is identical to the one shown above except that it is shifted by one frame.
+A 3:2 pulldown pattern is identical to the one described above except that it is shifted by one frame.
 For instance, a cycle that starts with film frame B yields a 3:2 pattern: B-B-B-C-C-D-D-D-A-A or 3-2-3-2 or simply 3–2.
 In other words, there is no difference between the 2-3 and 3-2 patterns.
-In fact, the "3-2" notation is misleading because according to SMPTE standards for every four-frame film sequence the first frame is scanned twice, not three times.
+In fact, the 3-2 notation is misleading because according to SMPTE standards for every four-frame film sequence the first frame is scanned twice, not three times.

-The above method is a "classic" 2:3, which was used before frame buffers allowed for holding more than one frame.
+The above method is a classic 2:3, which was used before frame buffers allowed for holding more than one frame.
 The preferred method for doing a 2:3 creates only one dirty frame in every five (i.e. 3:3:2:2 or 2:3:3:2 or 2:2:3:3); while this method has slightly more judder, it allows for easier upconversion (the dirty frame can be dropped without losing information) and a better overall compression when encoding.
 The 2:3:3:2 pattern is supported by the Panasonic DVX-100B video camera under the name "Advanced Pulldown".
 Note that just fields are displayed—no frames hence no dirty frames—in interlaced display such as on a CRT.
 Dirty frames may appear in other methods of displaying the interlaced video.